ssube/cautious-journey/docs/api/cautious-journey.syncissues.md

 ## syncIssues() function

-goes through each issue in the project resolves labels if there are changes and no errors, then update the issue
+goes through and resolves each issue in the project. if there are changes and no errors, then updates the issue.

 <b>Signature:</b>